Peer Review Policy

 The practice of peer review is to ensure that a high-quality manuscript is published.
 It is an objective process at the heart of good scholarly publishing and is carried out in all reputable scientific journals.
 Our referees, therefore play a vital role in maintaining the high standards of JTEC.

 All manuscripts submitted for publication are subjected to a double-blind peer review process, where the identities of both reviewers and authors remain undisclosed.
-Generally, a minimum of two external reviewers evaluate the manuscripts, with the possibility of seeking additional opinions if deemed necessary.
+Generally, a minimum of two external reviewers evaluate each submitted manuscript, with the possibility of seeking additional opinions if deemed necessary.
 Reviewers are required to adhere to JTEC's Publication Ethics & Malpractice guidelines, along with the referenced documents, and are advised to familiarize themselves with COPE's ethical guidelines for peer reviewers.
 Administrators of the peer review process should be vigilant for indications of misconduct and promptly communicate any concerns to the editorial office.

 Peer Review Process